YousephSaad2/knob_panel/README.md

-# CIS-450 Group Project: Lighting Control Panel
+# CIS-450 Project: Lighting Control Panel

 ## Overview
 This project implements a lighting control system with synchronized audio feedback.
 The user can control brightness levels using a knob, with voice announcements reflecting the current brightness.